-- 1. The Student must submit a written appeal to the Campus Dean at their campus, along with the necessary documentation supporting their extenuating circumstances. - 2.
+- The Student must submit a written appeal to the Campus Dean at their campus, along with the necessary documentation supporting their extenuating circumstances. - 2.
 Students are allowed to submit an appeal for up to 180 days from the date they were dropped. - 3.
 If the appeal is deemed valid, the Campus Dean will forward the appeal to the Provost of Remington College for review and final decision. - 4.
 Students are permitted one FA Ineligible appeal during their academic tenure. - 5.
 The Student will not be eligible to participate in Title IV programs and will enroll as a cash-paying student if the waiver is granted until the Student regains eligibility to participate in Title IV programs.
-See Regaining Title IV Eligibility Section below.

-- Page 49: The Graduation Requirements have been amended.
-The last paragraph regarding eligibility for receiving a graduation certificate has been removed entirely. - Page 61: The list of Remington College's Directors and Officers has been updated with the list below:
+See Regaining Title IV Eligibility Section below. - Page 53: The Graduation Requirements have been amended.
+The last paragraph regarding eligibility for receiving a graduation certificate has been removed entirely. - Page 67: The list of Remington College's Directors and Officers has been updated with the list below:

-REMINGTON COLLEGE

-Angela Tennison, Director Cathy Ivey, Director Doug Gale, Director Dr. Heath Kilgore, Director Kevin Smith, Director Brandon Shedron, President Heather Hensell, Provost Adam Martin, General Counsel / Senior Vice President of Human Resources / Secretary Jeremy Alley, Chief Financial Officer / Controller Deborah Diaz, Senior Vice President of Financial Aid Heather McIver, Senior Vice President of Institutional Innovation Todd Zvaigzne, Senior Vice President of Student and Alumni Affairs JoAnn Boudreaux, Senior Vice President of Operations
+Angela Tennison, Director Doug Gale, Director Dr. Heath Kilgore, Director Kevin Smith, Director Brandon Shedron, President Heather Hensell, Provost

+Adam Martin, General Counsel / Senior Vice President of Human Resources / Secretary

+Jeremy Alley, Chief Financial Officer / Controller

+Deborah Diaz, Senior Vice President of Financial Aid Heather McIver, Senior Vice President of Institutional Innovation

+Todd Zvaigzne, Senior Vice President of Institutional Importation

+Todd Zvaigzne, Senior Vice President of Student and Alumni Affairs

+JoAnn Boudreaux, Senior Vice President of Operations

-Page 63: A correction has been made to the 2024 Calendar.
+- Page 67: Remington College's Knoxville Campus closed and has been removed from the Campus History section of the catalog. - Page 69: A correction has been made to the 2024 Calendar.
 The end date of the First Quarter is March 28, 2024.